noraalqassim/Tanzanite-Store-Back-End/Screenshots/ERD.md

 - **Category ↔ Gemstone**: One-to-Many between Category and Gemstone.
 Each category can have multiple gemstones.

-- **Gemstone ↔ Jewelry**: One-to-One between Gemstone and Jewelry.
-Each jewelry piece has one gemstone, and each gemstone is part of one jewelry piece.
+- **OrderGemstones ↔ Jewelry**: One-to-Many between OrderGemstones and Jewelry.
+Each OrderGemstones piece has multiple jewelry.

+- **OrderGemstones ↔ Gemstones**: One-to-Many between OrderGemstones and Gemstone.
+Each OrderGemstones piece has multiple Gemstone.

 - **Order ↔ OrderGemstones**: One-to-Many between Order and OrderGemstones.
 An order can contain multiple gemstones/jewelries.

 - **Order ↔ Payment**: One-to-One between Payment and Order.
 Each order has one payment associated with it.